bpark96/clean.plot/clean.plot.Rcheck/00_pkg_src/clean.plot/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Usage

-The R package clean.plot enables the user to easily remove all NA values from a set of data, as well as create a scatter plot that will save itself automatically under a file name and destination designated by the user.
+The R package *clean.plot* enables the user to easily remove all NA values from a set of data, as well as create a scatter plot that will save itself automatically as a .png file under a file name designated by the user.
+This is especially useful in the case of large data files that contain many NA values.
+NA value removal pairs well with the included plot function, allowing the user to make a clean, informative scatter plot with ease and have it save to your desired destination with no extra lines of code needed.

 ## Installation

-You can install the development version of clean.plot like so:
+Several packages are required in order for *clean.plot* to work as intended.
+You can install these packages as well as the development version of *clean.plot* like so:

 ``` r
 install.packages("tidyverse")